pro-dev-ph/php-attendance-management-system/README.md

 # About PHP Attendance Management System

-PHP Attendance Management System is a Time and Attendance Management Platform designed to help HR in managing employee attendance lifecycle from time tracking to scheduling and understand the true value of their Human Resources.
+PHP Attendance Management System is a time and attendance management platform designed to help HR in managing employee attendance lifecycle from time tracking to scheduling and understand the true value of their Human Resources.

 Benefits: